JayC8282/Changing-Our-World-/README.md

 # Changing-Our-World-
 Helping people who have made bad decisions, that found themselves in prison trying to figure out how to make a life!
+So often people find themselves in a situation or wrong place wrong time things or maybe just was born in bad circumstances!
+None the less if we want people to stop committing crimes and start being productive members of society we must teach them a new way of life!
+How often do we watch the news and see somebody who has done something just down right stupid right!
+Well most likely a lot of times we could probably prevent this if we spent a little more time invested in what our children are doing!
+Our children have no guidance so what I'm saying is Change starts at home!
+But we have people who have no home or no one who cares enough to take time to help.
+Change is hard and if a person has help to change 7 out of 10 will more than like change!
+Let me ask you this is there anyone in your life that has or had a big impact in or on your life.
+Now depending upon this particular person it may have been a positive or negative effect!
+So how do we fix someone who has been taught a completely distorted way life, i.e. a person who thinks life is just money!!!